"He is sure to be one of the figures of the 21st century to take into account both in Germany and internationally."

 He is a regular guest at international festivals (Oxford Piano Festival, Rheingau Music Festival, Sommets Musicaux de Gstaad, VP Bank Classic Festival, Davos Festival, Festspiele Mecklenburg-Vorpommern, etc.) and has performed in prestigious concert halls including Wigmore Hall London, Alte Oper Frankfurt, Merkin Concert Hall New York, Musikverein Vienna, Auditorio Manuel de Falla Granada and Laeiszhalle Hamburg.
 He has appeared as soloist with orchestras including the German Radio Philharmonic, the St. Andrew Symphony Orchestra Edinburgh and the Brandenburg State Orchestra.
 His recordings have been broadcasted on various TV and radio stations (RBB, DLF, HR, MDR, SWR, BR, ORF, etc.).

 In April 2022, Julius Asal released his debut album with works by Sergei Prokofiev on IBS Classical/NAXOS, which was highly praised by the international press, awarded "GOLD" by the Spanish Melómano Magazine and selected as "Album Of The Week" by rbbKultur and KlassikHeute.
 Stereoplay named the recording as "Album Of The Month".
-The CD also received special attention when it was nominated for the renowned German Record Critics' Prize.
+The CD also received special attention when it was nominated for the renowned German Record Critics' Prize as well as the International Classical Music Award.

 Born in 1997 into a musical family, he began to improvise on the piano at the age of three by playing what he heard on the instrument in a self-taught manner.
 In 2005 he received his first lessons from Prof. Sibylle Cada.
 Two years later, he was taught by Wolfgang Hess (Dr. Hoch's Conservatory Frankfurt), before he became a young student of Prof. Oliver Kern (University of Music and Performing Arts Frankfurt) in 2013.
 Since spring 2017, Asal has been living in his adopted home of Berlin, where he was studying with Prof. Eldar Nebolsin (Hanns Eisler University of Music Berlin) until 2022.
 Since October 2021, he is studying with Sir András Schiff at Kronberg Academy.